 “Yes.”
 Jacko murmured.
 “And they are back in Aus.”

-“They want to meet me.”
-Roman said and Jacko could tell that he wasn’t asking a question.
-He nodded anyway and watched the play of emotions on his face.
+“They want to meet me,” Roman said knowing that Jacko could tell that he wasn’t asking a question.
+The other man nodded anyway and was watching the play of emotions on his face Roman thought unable to control his expressions faced with memories of Ella let alone the thought of children.
+His children.
 “I need to tell people.”
 He said finally.

-“Give me a call when you are ready.”
-Jacko said sliding a business card across the table.
+“Give me a call when you are ready,” Jacko said sliding a business card across the table towards him..

 “Yup, we is doing quite well too.”